 When to cancel: before you become your dad

 Since PBS is a public broadcaster, its streaming service works a little differently.
-Rather than customers paying for the Passport service outright, PBS offers it to paying supporters.
+Rather than customers paying for the Passport service outright, PBS offers it for free to its supporters.
 Essentially, if you donate a certain amount of money to PBS (usually $60/year), you get access to the streaming service.

 What it costs: varies — check your local station

 What to watch: Downton Abbey, Ken Burns’ Country Music, Antiques Roadshow